CindyCHMeng/SimplePaint/README.md

 # SimplePaint
-Simple Paint application in C++ and MFC.
+Simple Paint application on Windows in C++ and MFC.

 ## Function
 - **Add/Delete element.**